alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 > When inputs are on a CUDA device, this function synchronizes that device with the CPU.

 I don't know if it means that memory is copied from the GPU back to the CPU or not, since I did not dig deep into the implementation details.
 But apparently, eigenvalue computations with CUDA tensors with PyTorch are slow.
 Very slow.
 So in this post we will build a custom PyTorch autograd-capable eigenvalue function.
 To that end, we will learn two things: first, we shall learn how to make PyTorch inter-operate with another CUDA library, [CuPy](https://cupy.dev), to facilitate fast eigenvalue computation; second, we shall finally see what eigenvalue derivatives look like, so we can integrate our code with PyTorch autograd system.
+All execution speeds I measure in this post are on Colab, with an NVIDIA L4 GPU, with the 2025.10 runtime.

 # Warm-up